saadbadreddine/sefactory-fsw-final-project/README.md

 - For RDBMS, this project uses [MySQL](https://www.mysql.com/).
 - For backend shipping and deployment, this project uses [Docker](https://www.docker.com/).
 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 - For realtime data streams (Requests Screen), this project uses [Firebase Cloud FireStore](https://firebase.google.com/docs/firestore).
 Cloud Firestore is a flexible, and scalable cloud-hosted NoSQL database for mobile, web, and server development.
+- For storing user images, this project uses [Firebase Cloud Storage](https://firebase.google.com/docs/storage).
+Cloud Storage for Firebase is a powerful, simple, and cost-effective object storage service built for Google scale.
 - For push notifications, this project uses [Firebase Cloud Messaging](https://firebase.google.com/docs/firestore).
 Using FCM, you can notify a client app that new email or other data is available to sync.
 You can send notification messages to drive user re-engagement and retention.
 - This project uses [Google Maps for Flutter](https://pub.dev/packages/google_maps_flutter) and [Google Maps Platform](https://mapsplatform.google.com/).